-Free cell and home telephones for seniors.
+Free cell and landline phones for seniors.

-How to get a free phone
+How to get a free cell phone

 The programs are run directly by telephone companies or charities, and more information on them is below.
 This means that a senior citizen can contact the leading providers such as Assurance or Safelink.
 But the other major telecommunication companies in our country, such as Verizon, AT&T, Cricket, TMobile and others also can provide both free cell phones as well minutes on the customer's account so they can use them.
 They too can assist senior citizens and retirees.